-In California, you can create a living trust to avoid legalizing virtually any asset you own, real estate, bank accounts, vehicles, etc. You must create a trust document (it is similar to a will), naming someone to assume the position of trustee after your death (called a successor trustee).
-Several forms of joint ownership provide a simple and easy way to avoid succession when the first owner dies.
-To take title before another person in a way that avoids succession, you indicate, on the paper that proves your ownership (a real estate deed, for example), how you want to hold the title.
+In California, you can create a living trust to avoid legalizing virtually any asset you own, such as real estate, bank accounts, vehicles, etc. A trust document is similar to a will and names someone to assume the position of trustee after your death (called a successor trustee).
+Joint ownership is another way to avoid succession when the first owner dies.
+To take title before another person in a way that avoids succession, you indicate on the paper that proves your ownership (a real estate deed, for example) how you want to hold the title.

 Usually no additional documents are needed.
 Trusts are attractive when it comes to avoiding probate because property held in trust is not part of your estate after your death.
 The reason?
 A trustee, not you, controls trust property and is required to distribute it under the terms of the trust agreement.
 The easiest way to avoid succession is to simply create a living trust.
 A living trust is an alternative to a last will and allows you to designate how your assets will be distributed, establish health care directives, and more.
 Joint tenure with the right to survive non-testamentary property is an option to avoid succession if there is no will.

 However, the only way you can really avoid succession is to establish a living trust.
 Trusts usually cost a fraction of the price that the probate process will cost and save time and unnecessary stress when handling the affairs of a deceased person.
 You can also donate your assets to other people before you die.
 This will help you avoid owning the assets at the time of your death and subjecting them to probate.
 Many types of assets, particularly savings, investment or retirement accounts and life insurance policies, ask you to name beneficiaries.